 There needs to be a recognition that CAMHS facilities are not sufficient to allow short periods of inpatient treatment that can improve prognosis.
-There are insufficient beds available for young people, and inpatient provision is not geared to cope with young people with behavioural challenge.
+There are insufficient beds available for young people, and inpatient provision is not geared to cope with young people with behavioural challenges.
 There are at times inappropriate placement made of young people in adult wards.
-A much greater awareness and use of trauma informed approaches is required for all age groups, but especially crucial for children and young people.
+Much greater awareness and use of trauma-informed approaches are required for all age groups, but especially crucial for children and young people.

-Social Work Scotland is involved in the development of the national secure adolescent inpatient service in Ayrshire scheduled to start build in 2021.
+Social Work Scotland is involved in the development of the national secure adolescent inpatient service in Ayrshire scheduled to start building in 2021.
 This resource will support a national network of clinicians providing more streamlined care pathways and management of some CAMHS referrals.
-However, this development will not address neurodevelopment disorders, learning disability and autism.
+However, this development will not address neurodevelopment disorders, learning disabilities and autism.